algolia/voice-overlay-ios/README.md

 #### CocoaPods

 `InstantSearchVoiceOverlay` is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, add the following line to your Podfile:

 ```ruby
 pod 'InstantSearchVoiceOverlay', '~> 1.0.0-beta'